Home > All Recipes > Small Batch Frosting > Strawberry Whipped Cream

 • Serving Size – This is a small batch recipe that is easily doubled.

-• Yield – The recipe as written will yield approximately 1 cup of whipped cream – enough to frost a single layer small 6-inch cake, or 4 to 6 cupcakes.
+• Yield – The recipe as written will yield approximately 1 cup of whipped cream – enough to frost a small single-layer 6-inch cake, or 4 to 6 cupcakes.

-• Different Fruit – You can swap in any flavor of freeze dried fruit.
+• Different Fruit – You can swap in any flavor of freeze-dried fruit.

-• Consistency – The freeze dried fruit is absorbent which makes the whipped cream thick and stable.
+• Consistency – The freeze-dried fruit is absorbent, which makes the whipped cream thick and stable.

 • Piping – You can pipe the whipped cream into swirls.
 It will not be stable enough to do intricate decorations.